hiattp/blog/_posts/2014-10-24-a-preface-to-my-vim-tips.markdown

 First, I'll try to steer clear of "best practice" vim customizations that I think people should (and probably do) already have somewhere in their dotfiles.
 These have been written about *ad nauseam* elsewhere, so if you are still using `C-w, l` to navigate split windows these probably aren't for you.
+I'm certainly not claiming novelty, just shooting for things that feel under-appreciated or experimental.
+In general
-In general I'll avoid shortcuts and settings in the [thoughtbot dotfiles][thoughtbot] since those have been battle-tested by their team and well covered.
+I'll avoid shortcuts and settings in the [thoughtbot dotfiles][thoughtbot] since those have been battle-tested by their team and well covered.
 Examples include remapping your leader, setting line numbers and using `C-l` or `C-h` to